johnmark/osrmsummit/README.md

 # osrmsummit
 ## Open Source Risk Management Summit

+### Goal

+Create a 1-day curriculum around open source and risk management to teach and train professionals in risk, finance, and audit how to think about open source software.

 ### Topics

 Measuring Risk - What metrics can be used to measure risk.
 How does one determine acceptable risk?
 What are the baselines from which to measure trends?